Ipswich - Central

 Educational attainment in Ipswich - Central aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is notably high, with 30.9% of residents currently enrolled in formal education.
-This includes 10.7% in secondary education, 9.4% in primary education, and 5.2% pursuing tertiary education.
-15 schools serve 8,056 students while Ipswich - Central demonstrates typical Australian school conditions (ICSEA: 996) with balanced educational opportunities.
-The educational mix includes 4 primary, 6 secondary, 5 K-12 schools.
-The area functions as an education hub with 116.4 school places per 100 residents – significantly above the regional average of 18.0 – attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments please refer to parent campus.
+There are 15 schools serving 8,056 students, with typical Australian school conditions (ICSEA: 996).
+The educational mix includes 4 primary, 6 secondary, and 5 K-12 schools.
+Ipswich functions as an education hub with 116.4 school places per 100 residents, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education